KyrillL1/web-terminal/README.md

 The main purpose of this repository is easy customization.
 Just add custom attributes or custom methods in `/terminal.js` and then refer back to them within your script using `term.<custom-attribute>` or `term.<custom-method>`.

-You can call the attributes and methods within your config's methods.